 A few months back, demand was an issue; now many retailers are facing ballooning stock.
 For consumers, this may provide a relief valve, presenting them with that appealing word: DISCOUNTS!
-But for retailers, it is a source of anxiety as they are left questioning if ballooning stock and subsequent discounts will lead to overall sales losses or gains.
+According to Jeff Gennette, Macy’s CEO, “Customers are about to get some amazing deals on products that were hot during the pandemic.”
+But for retailers, this is a source of anxiety as they are left questioning if ballooning stock and subsequent discounts will lead to overall sales losses or gains.

 Reasons for discounts are often three-fold.
 First, to draw more customers to the product or site and thereby increase overall sales.
 When done well, discounts can lead to significant sales gains.
 Software Advice found that 99% of retailers apply a discount pricing strategy because “Everybody wants a bargain.”

 Second, to create a positive customer experience with the brand.
 One study by Paul Zak from Claremont University, found that oxytocin levels in the brain increased when consumers used discounts.
 Applying discounts is therefore a sure-fire way to help consumers feel the love for your brand.

 Third, to avoid complete losses with overstocked supply.
 Recouping some money and avoiding waste is always a better option than having to discard unsold products.